quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint MAY include other frames with the PATH_CHALLENGE and PATH_RESPONSE frames used for path validation.
 In particular, an endpoint can include PADDING with a PATH_CHALLENGE for Path Maximum Transfer Unit (PMTU) discovery (see {{pmtud}}); it can also include a PATH_CHALLENGE with its own PATH_RESPONSE.

 An endpoint uses a new connection ID for probes sent from a new local address (See {{migration-linkability}}).
-So when probing a new path, an endpoint expecting responses on the new local address needs to ensure that its peer has an unused connection ID.
+So when probing a new path, an endpoint expecting responses on the new path needs to ensure that its peer has an unused connection ID.
 Sending NEW_CONNECTION_ID and PATH_CHALLENGE frames in the same packet ensures that an unused connection ID will be available to the peer when sending a response.

 An endpoint can choose to simultaneously probe multiple paths.
 The number